History of the Jews in Ukraine: Holocaust in Ukraine

 The total number of civilians who died during the war and the German occupation of Ukraine is estimated to be as high as seven million.
 This estimate includes over one million Jews who were shot and killed by the Einsatzgruppen and local Ukrainian collaborators.
 The excuse of "Jewish Bolshevism" was also used to carry them out.
 The total number of Jews killed in the Holocaust in Eastern Ukraine, or the Ukrainian SSR (within its 1938 borders), is estimated to be slightly less than 700,000 out of a total pre-Holocaust Jewish population of slightly over 1.5 million.
 Within the borders of modern Ukraine, the death toll is estimated to be around 900,000.

+The Holocaust virtually eliminated the Jewish population in Western Ukraine, and put an end to the centuries-old Yiddish and Hebrew cultural traditions in the country.
+The participation of Ukrainian collaborators in many of the Nazi crimes also had a detrimental effect on Ukrainian–Jewish relations, and led to the emergence of a popular mass media stereotype of Ukrainians being antisemitic by nature, which became particularly widespread in Israel and North America.